Updated September 9, 2021 to include new SBA guidance. Note: This article is about EIDL loans. Learn about the Targeted EIDL grants here.

 It seems clear you can’t pay yourself unless it’s for work you do in your business.
 After all, the SOP states that EIDL can’t be used to pay: “Disbursements to owners, partners, officers, directors, or stockholders, except when directly related to performance of services for the benefit of the applicant.”

 But if you continue to work in your business, paying yourself is a reasonable use of these funds.
 If you continue to work in your business, it may be helpful to use what you’ve paid yourself in the past as a guide to how much you can pay yourself.
 For those who don’t pay themselves a salary, you may want to look at what you have taken out in the past as owner’s draw, disbursements, or as profits.
 (All of these must be related to work you’re doing for the business.)
 Borrowers getting Paycheck Protection Program (PPP) loans who are self-employed, for example, use their net profit on Schedule C Line 31 and divide it by 12 to determine their average monthly payroll.
+(Later the SBA allowed self-employed borrowers to qualify based on gross revenue, instead of net profit.)
 It’s reasonable to assume that formula could be used to calculate owner’s compensation for EIDL as well.

 Another business owner asks about paying themselves while their business is closed: